Answer a few questions and your document is created automatically.

 Parental Responsibility is the legal term for the rights and responsibilities held by a parent or legal guardian of a child.
 A person might automatically hold Parental Responsibility, or they might acquire it via a legal process (such as a legal agreement or a court order).

-The parties will need to agree on the amount of maintenance which will be paid under the agreement.
-The Parties can make use of the Child Maintenance Service calculator, which provides a general idea of what periodical payments the non-resident parent should pay.
+The parties will need to agree on the amount of maintenance that will be paid under the agreement.

-Where the parties have elected to make a formal deed of agreement, they must:
+As the agreement is a formal deed of agreement, they must:

 The suggested method of sharing financial information is by attaching to the agreement a completed Form E (where the parties were or have been married/civil partners) or Form E1 for all other cases.